digital-asset/daml-finance/docs/source/packages/core-implementations.rst

     This package contains the *implementation* and utility functions for holdings and accounts.
 It has the following modules:

-    - :ref:`Account <module-daml-finance-holding-account-88149>`: A relationship between a custodian and an asset owner.
-It is referenced by holdings.
+    - :ref:`Account <module-daml-finance-holding-account-88149>`: A relationship between a custodian and an asset owner, referenced by holdings
-    - :ref:`Fungible <module-daml-finance-holding-fungible-7201>`: Implementation of a fungible holding, including split and merge functionality.
+    - :ref:`Fungible <module-daml-finance-holding-fungible-7201>`: Implementation of a fungible holding, including split and merge functionality
-    - :ref:`NonFungible <module-daml-finance-holding-nonfungible-86571>`: Implementation of a non-fungible holding, which cannot be split or merged.
+    - :ref:`NonFungible <module-daml-finance-holding-nonfungible-86571>`: Implementation of a non-fungible holding, which cannot be split or merged
-    - :ref:`NonTransferable <module-daml-finance-holding-nontransferable-44402>`: Implementation of a non-transferable holding.
+    - :ref:`NonTransferable <module-daml-finance-holding-nontransferable-44402>`: Implementation of a non-transferable holding
-    - :ref:`Util <module-daml-finance-holding-util-87323>`: Utility functions related to holdings, e.g. locking a holding.
+    - :ref:`Util <module-daml-finance-holding-util-87323>`: Utility functions related to holdings, e.g. locking a holding

     The :doc:`Asset Model <../concepts/asset-model>` page explains the relationship between instruments, holdings, and accounts.
-    Check out the :doc:`Transfer tutorial <../../tutorials/getting-started/transfer>` for a description on how to create a holding on an instrument and how to transfer it between accounts.
+    Check out the :doc:`Transfer tutorial <../../tutorials/getting-started/transfer>` for a description of how to create a holding on an instrument and transfer it between accounts.

 - ``Daml.Finance.Settlement``

     This package contains the *implementation* of the components used for settlement.
 It has the following modules:

-    - :ref:`Instruction <module-daml-finance-settlement-instruction-87187>`: Used to settle a single settlement `Step`.
+    - :ref:`Instruction <module-daml-finance-settlement-instruction-87187>`: Used to settle a single settlement `Step`
-    - :ref:`Factory <module-daml-finance-settlement-factory-257>`: Used to create a set of settlement `Instruction`\s, and a `Batch` to atomically settle them.
+    - :ref:`Factory <module-daml-finance-settlement-factory-257>`: Used to create a set of settlement `Instruction`\s, and a `Batch` to atomically settle them
-    - :ref:`Batch <module-daml-finance-settlement-batch-95573>`: Allows you to atomically settle a set of settlement steps.
+    - :ref:`Batch <module-daml-finance-settlement-batch-95573>`: Allows you to atomically settle a set of settlement steps

     The :doc:`Settlement <../concepts/settlement>` page contains an overview of the settlement process and explains the relationship between ``Step``, ``Instruction`` and ``Batch``.
     Check out the :doc:`Settlement tutorial <../../tutorials/getting-started/settlement>` for a description on how to implement the settlement workflow in practice.